jontopielski/project-a-day/README.md

 # Day 2 [5/2/2015]
 Had a late start today due to.. the Google Games!!
 It was a fun event put on by google and needless to say, I still have a lot more to learn about programming (and building towers with straws but thats a story for another day).
 Wow, this is turning into a blog now?
 I don't know how I feel about it..
 Anyway!
 I tried to build a change giver that returns change from a given price and amount of money given.
 However, I've run into quite a bit of problems and less-than-ideal hard-coding approach to the change giving.
 I still need to work out the kinks but it's almost done.

+# Day 3 [5/3/2015]
+YES I KNOW I MISSED A DAY.
+Oh wells, it was bound to happen.
+I still have to work on the change-giver from 5/2, but today I finished working on a credit card accepter.
+Basically, it accepts all valid credit cards by using Luhn's algorithm to determine if it valid.
+It's also interactive so you can try it out!
+(No, I am not saving this data and trying to steal your credit card information .. xD) But, it was fun!
+Definitely getting better at C++, which was one of the main goals of this project--to practice and get comfortable creating easy projects that test a wide range of knowledge using languages I would otherwise be uncomfortable with.
+Enjoy! :)